Leprechauns are the quintessential image that pops in kids’ heads when they’re thinking about St. Patrick’s Day!

 - Colored cardstock or construction paper

-Position the eyes in the middle of the leprechaun’s face and glue them in place.
+Position the eyes in the middle of the leprechaun’s face and have your kids glue them in place.

 St. Patrick’s Day Ideas For Kids